 The Australian Government and the telecommunications industry take the view that the radiation from telecommunications networks is not a health risk.
-"The weight of national and international scientific opinion is that there is no substantiated evidence that RF emissions associated with living near a mobile phone base station or telecommunications tower poses a
+The weight of national and international scientific opinion is that there is no substantiated evidence that RU emissions associated with living near a mobile phone base station or telecommunications tower poses a radio-frequency radiation from various sources is associated with brain tumours. cancer, lenkemia, heart problems, reproductive problems and effects on the nervous system, learning and performance, sleep, immunity, hormones and genes.

-Put simply, this means that a consider-able number of studies have found that there is no evidence of risk from radio-frequency.
+Put simply, this means that a considerable number of studies have found that there is no evidence of risk from radio-fre quency.
 This is hardly surprising given that much scientific research on this issue has been conducted and/or funded by the telecommunications industry itself.